Relationships are supposed to uplift your mood, cheer you up, and bring out the best in you and not otherwise.

 The best way to spot someone who is going through a bad mental phase is to observe their physical health closely.

 Our mental health has a direct connection with our health.
-If we are happy, we go for health food and our health is maintained.
+If we are happy, we go for healthy food and our health is maintained.

 The decline in physical health can show the direct connection between unhealthy relationships and mental health.